(Reminder: Enrollment for our new course Passive Income By Investing In Syndications ends soon. Click here for more info!)

 The need for perfection is one of the hardest things to let go of.
 Fortunately, this is where the 80% rule comes in.
 If you think that another person can do a certain task up to at least 80% of the competency as you can (and you don't find enjoyment in it), then you should delegate it.

 Of course, this sounds like you’re leaving 20% to be poorly done.
 But that’s not necessarily the case.
 In fact, in most cases, the essential parts of a task are done in that 80%.
 The extra 20% only results in marginal gains and often isn't worth the extra time you put into it.

 Starting to make some sense?
 But that’s just the beginning.
 Here are a few more things that this kind of delegation can do for you.

 You Can Focus on What’s Important to You

 I've heard it said that if you want to know what's important to someone, see what they spend their time on (and money too).
 After all, time is our most precious resource.

 Take a moment to think about how you spent your week.
 I'm sure you were extremely busy.
 But how many of those hours would you have rather spent doing something more important to you?

-We’ve all worked so hard to get where we’re at and sacrificed quite a bit.
-So, at what point are you going to reap the benefits by taking control of your time?
+We've all worked so hard to get where we're at and sacrificed quite a bit.
+So, at what point are you going to reap the benefits of taking control of your time?